 She is my financial why.
 She is my everything.
 Yet, why did I choose to base this around being a personal finance blogger for moms?
 You can see the mom piece.
 I feel for the Moms who fear and struggle to take care of their little ones.
 You can read about how I turned my finances around (basically a complete 360) below…

 If you want a quick visual, I found out my HOW through Ikigai, though I didn’t know what it was at the time.
-Ikigai is the Japanese term for your “reason for being”.
+Ikigai is the Japanese term for your “reason for being.”
 Basically, your purpose in life.
-An easier way to describe it is based around its circles.
+An easier way to describe it is based on its circles.
 They encompass…

 - Your Passion: What you love